-This means people won't have to drive to Bentonville District Court for misdemeanor crimes, traffic and code violations.
+Right now people have to drive to Bentonville District Court for misdemeanor crimes, traffic and code violations.

-Bella Vista has a cost sharing system with Bentonville but the expenses are expected to more than double and for that price, Bella Vista staff attorney Jason Kelley said they can operate their own court.
+Bella Vista has a cost sharing system with Bentonville but the expenses are expected to more than double, and because of that high price, Bella Vista staff attorney Jason Kelley said they can operate their own court.

 “It's not a good thing because number one the people don't get the service that they deserve.
 It also leaves the remaining officers without adequate backup if we have a serious incident while they are gone,” he said.